corrode/corrode.github.io/content/case-studies/hubstaff/index.md

   <figcaption>Alex Yarotsky, CTO at Hubstaff</figcaption>
 </figure>

-## How They Convinced the Team to Try Rust

-Of course, there were moments of doubt.
-Adding a new language to an already complex tech stack isn't a decision teams make lightly.

-"There was skepticism," Artur Jakubiec, their Desktop Tech Lead, admitted.
-"Not about Rust itself, but about balancing our ecosystem."

-But instead of letting doubt win, Artur took action.
-He spent weeks building [prototypes](/blog/prototyping), gathering data, and crafting a vision of what could be.
-It wasn't just about convincing management – it was about showing his team a glimpse of the future they could build together.

 ## A Webhook System That Scaled 10x

-Fast forward to today.
+Fast-forward to today.

 The webhook system is processing ten times the initial load without breaking a sweat.
-Of course, the team had to make adjustments along the way, but not to their Rust code, but to their SQL queries.
+Of course, the team had to make adjustments along the way, not to their Rust code, but to their SQL queries.

 > "Since its launch, we've had to optimize SQL queries multiple times to keep up with demand," Alex shared, "but we've never faced any issues with the app's memory or CPU consumption.
 Not once."